Produce Safety Resources

 Frequently Asked Questions

-There are a few exceptions to the Produce Safety Rule.
+Some farms may be exempt from the Produce Safety Rule.
 Exemptions include produce that is: grown for personal consumption; will receive commercial processing; or is rarely consumed raw (such as potatoes).
 Additional exemptions are for farms that have less than $31,925 in average annual produce sales.
 Complete the Farm Status Determination form to determine whether your farm is eligible for an exemption from the rule.
 Farms must verify their Produce Safety Rule status annually to qualify for an exemption or qualified exemption.

 Inspections of all farms subject to the rule, regardless of size, have already begun.
 The Produce Safety Program at Montana Department of Agriculture offers free On-Farm Readiness Reviews to assist covered farms in preparing for their first inspection.
 Learn more about what to expect during an On-Farm Readiness Review and how to request one.